Is Boarding School Right for Your Child?

 3. Do you want him to be with other young people who are serious about achieving something?

-A parent's worst nightmare is that your child will fall in with the wrong crowd.
+A parent's worst nightmare is that their child will fall in with the wrong crowd.
 While things like substance abuse and inappropriate behavior of all kinds are worrisome enough, so is the idea that your child will hang out with kids who have no goals, no dreams, and no aspirations.
-Boarding school offers a safe haven for your child, to be sure.
-But it also puts him in the company of children who want to achieve something in life, who want to be the best, and who aspire to greatness.
+Boarding school offers a haven for your child, to be sure.
+But it also puts him in the company of children who want to achieve something in life, be the best, and aspire to greatness.
 Boarding schools educate the whole child.
 They don't just teach them how to solve an algebra equation or how the stock market works.
 They educate the whole child and strive for a balanced approach to accomplish that objective.

 5. Do you want her to be taught by talented, experienced teachers who are passionate about their subject?